What happens after I disclose an invention?

 - A secretary will contact you to set up a meeting with a licensing team

-- The team will assist you in evaluating patentability and commercial potential
+- The team will assist you in evaluating patentability and commercial potential; you remain an integral part of the process

 - The licensing officer decides whether to protect your invention or waive the university’s rights to your invention